kaustuvdatta/jetObservables/README.md

 ### Further information
 (----> V1 of rep worked on CMSSW_10_6_14)
 This package contains four folders:
 1. TriggerEfficiencies: where one can skim MiniAOD data samples to create histograms necessary for calculating the 99% efficiency (in pT) point for prescaled triggers used in the dijet event selection.
-Notebooks to carry the necessary fits are included therein.
-[README] to be written out.
+Notebooks to carry the necessary fits are included therein. (calculation of prescale values is done after computing the luminosities accepted per trigger per given run period in (RecoLuminosity-LumiDB/scripts/calc_prescale_lumi.sh).
 2. Skimmer: where the trees and histograms are created for the step 2.
 More information in the following [README](Skimmer/README.md).
 3. SaturationROC: which notebooks showing how to pre-process parquet datasets and save in hdf5 format for training simple feedforward deep neural networks on M-body bases of N-subjettiness observables (at gen/reco level); this is to obtain ROC curves to understand for which value of 'M' discrimination power saturates between light flavour jets, as per the dijet selections, and boosted hadronic W/top decays.
 4. Unfolding: where takes the input from step 1 and uses combine to do the unfolding procedure.
 More information in the following [README](Unfolding/README.md).